eniware-org/eniware-dev-docs/sphinx/source/eclipse-set-guide.rst

 Eclipse Setup Guide
 ===================

-This guide explains how to setup a development environment for contributing to or modifying EniWARE Network code using the popular Eclipse IDE.
-Although Eclipse is not actually required to work with EniWARE Network code, it is a very good option and the remainder of this guide will describe setting up Eclipse for viewing and running the code for development purposes.
+This guide explains how to setup a development environment for contributing to or modifying EniwareNetwork code using the popular Eclipse IDE.
+Although Eclipse is not actually required to work with EniwareNetwork code, it is a very good option and the remainder of this guide will describe setting up Eclipse for viewing and running the code for development purposes.

-The EniWARE Network projects consists of many small OSGi bundle projects that, when combined and run in an OSGi container, form a complete application.
+The EniwareNetwork projects consists of many small OSGi bundle projects that, when combined and run in an OSGi container, form a complete application.
 Each OSGi bundle comes configured as an Eclipse IDE plug-in project (Eclipse refers to OSGi bundles as "plug-ins" and its OSGi development tools are collectively known as the Eclipse Plugin Development Environment or just PDE.

 .. _eclipse-download:

-Eclipse Setup
+1. Eclipse Setup
-^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

-In our case we use Eclipse Oxygen which can be download from here: `Eclipse Oxygen 3a Packages <http://www.eclipse.org/downloads/packages/release/oxygen/3a/>`_.
+In our case, we use Eclipse Oxygen which can be download from here: `Eclipse Oxygen 3a Packages <http://www.eclipse.org/downloads/packages/release/oxygen/3a/>`_.
 The `Eclipse IDE for Java Developers <http://www.eclipse.org/downloads/packages/release/oxygen/3a/eclipse-ide-java-developers>`_ edition is usually the best option.

-Most likely you will want to start with a new workspace for EniWARE Network development.
-When you launch Eclipse it might ask you for a workspace location, at which time you can point it at a new directory, or once Eclipse is running you can choose **File > Switch Workspace > Other...** to create a new one.
+Most likely, you will want to start with a new workspace for EniWARE Network development.
+When you launch Eclipse it might ask you for a workspace location, at which time you can point it at a new directory, or once Eclipse is running, you can choose **File > Switch Workspace > Other...** to create a new one.

 .. _eclipse-git:

-Eclipse Git support (older versions of Eclipse only)
+2. Eclipse Git support (older versions of Eclipse only)
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Older versions of Eclipse (before Eclipse Mars) did not come with Git support by default.
-If you are using an older version, once you have Eclipse installed and running you'll need to install support for Git, via the **EGit** plug-in.
+If you are using an older version, once you have Eclipse installed and running you will need to install support for Git, via the **EGit** plug-in.
 Navigate to **Help > Eclipse Marketplace** and search for *egit*.
 Install the **EGit - Git Team Provider** plug-in.

 .. _eclipse-egit: